ceaucari/drupal-apiNG/README.md

 			<!-- REST OF THE FILE HERE -->
 	</html>

-If we want the directive to appear only on certain pages, add a preprocess function on the theme's template.php file like this: (replace MYTHEME)
+Optional: If we want the directive to appear only on certain pages, add a preprocess function on the theme's template.php file like this: (replace MYTHEME)

 	/**